UK offers extra $6.2 billion to firms to soften new COVID-19 recession

 Most people must work from home and schools have closed for almost all pupils.
 Hospitality venues must stay shut, as well as non-essential shops.

-Britain’s economy now looks likely to tip back into recession - shrinking in the final quarter of 2020 and the first quarter of 2021 - after suffering a record 25% fall in output in the first two months of lockdown in 2020.
+Britain’s economy looks likely to tip back into recession - shrinking in the final quarter of 2020 and the first quarter of 2021 - following a record 25% fall in output in the first two months of lockdown in 2020.

-The new downturn is expected to be far smaller, with most businesses now much better adapted to working remotely and construction sites and factories expected to stay open.
+The new downturn is expected to be far softer, with most businesses now much better adapted to working remotely and construction sites and factories expected to stay open.

 Finance minister Rishi Sunak has previously announced emergency help for the economy worth 280 billion pounds, including a massive job protection scheme that will run until the end of April.